A key NATO summit starts Tuesday. Here's what's at stake

 "When you pave the way for Turkey, we'll pave the way for Sweden as we did for Finland," he told reporters before leaving for Lithuania, according to the Associated Press.

-NATO Secretary-General Jens Stoltenberg said he supports Turkey's ambition to join the EU, but that it's not among the conditions that Sweden, Finland and Turkey signed at last year's NATO summit in Madrid, the AP reports.
-Sweden has met those conditions, Stoltenberg reiterated, adding that he thinks it is "still possible to have a positive decision" about its membership at this week's event.
+In response, Stoltenberg had said he supports Turkey's ambition to join the EU, but that it's not among the conditions that Sweden, Finland and Turkey signed at last year's NATO summit in Madrid, the AP reports.
+Sweden has met those conditions, Stoltenberg reiterated.

-Stoltenberg said at a press conference in Lithuania on Monday that he looks forward to Sweden joining NATO "as soon as possible," and would meet with the leaders of Turkey and Sweden later in the day as a next step towards that process.
-And that's one of many items on the agenda for this week.
+Christopher Skaluba of the Atlantic Council told Morning Edition earlier on Monday that Erdogan's scheduled meetings with Biden and Sweden's prime minister could signal a willingness to move ahead with ratification — though warned that even if he says so, that doesn't mean it will necessarily happen.

+"So even if he says today that he'd be willing to do it, until the parliamentary ratification is done, we can't count on it being done," he said.

 "We will strengthen our deterrence and defense, including with more investment," he said.
 "We will step up our support for Ukraine, and move Ukraine closer to NATO.
 And we will work even more closely with partners to support the rules-based international order."

-Turkey's main justification for keeping Sweden out of NATO is that it's harboring Kurdish separatists whom Turkey has designated as terrorists.
+Turkey's main justification for keeping Sweden out of NATO has been that it's harboring Kurdish separatists whom Turkey has designated as terrorists.

 Stockholm has toughened its stance against the PKK (the Kurdish militant group) and lifted restrictions on arms sales to Turkey.
 Police have also tried to block incidents of Quran burning, but Sweden's government says it can't go any further.